 It is also the most secure of these options, featuring both “side-clackers” and additional pins in order to keep your dog safe in this rugged, plastic container.
 The spring-latch is also quite secure, but easy to open for those of us with opposable thumbs making for a great combination of ease of use and enhanced security for this pet carrier.

 It comes in five different sizes and the under portion can be ordered in two different colors, making for a greatly customizable, airline-approved option for your pet’s travels.
 Although you may pay a few more dollars for this crate, you’ll find out quickly that it was worth the investment for the versatility and security this design offers.
+It’s one of the best airline pet carrier with wheels.

 Soft Sided Airline Approved Pet Carriers (for the Cabin)